Eschatologue/CM_wiki/docs/equipment/weapon/mastery.md

 To give more options for martial classess, the folowing homebrew rules are implemented.

-### Changing Mastery properties
+### Flexible Weapon Mastery

-This homebrew rule reinstates a mechanic initially introduced in *Unearthed Arcana 2023 Playtest 7*, which allowed classes with the Weapon Mastery feature to change a weapon's Mastery property to another eligible one.
+This rule reinstates a mechanic from *Unearthed Arcana 2023 Playtest 7*, allowing classes with the Weapon Mastery feature to change a weapon's Mastery property.

-When you finish a **:rest-long: Long Rest**, provided you have Weapon Mastery feature, you can choose any weapon with a Mastery property that you're using and replace its Mastery property with another eligible Mastery property.
-For example, you could replace the Longsword's [Sap](#sap) property with the [Flex](#flex) property.
+After a **Long Rest**, you can replace the Mastery property of any weapon you are using with another eligible property.
+For example, you could change a Longsword’s [Sap](#sap) property to [Flex](#flex).

-**Character Exclusive**{ .inl } These Mastery property changes apply only to the character that makes them and do not affect other characters.
-For example, if a Barbarian changes a Glaive's Graze property to Cleave, another Barbarian or any other class using the same Glaive would still use its default Graze property.
+These changes only affect the character who makes them.
+If a Barbarian replaces a Glaive’s Graze property with Cleave, other characters using the same Glaive still use its default Graze property.

 ### More Mastery on One Weapon

 This homebrew rule reinstates a mechanic initially introduced in *Unearthed Arcana 2023 Playtest 5*, which allowed Fighters to benefit from multiple Mastery properties for one weapon.
 Now, its given to every classes that has Weapon Mastery feature.

-When you choose weapons for the Weapon Mastery feature, you may instead gain the ability to use more Mastery properties with the same weapon.
-You choose a weapon you already chose as part of Weapon Mastery and another type of eligible Mastery property.
-You may now benefit from that Mastery property when you make attacks with this weapon.
-You must choose which Mastery property applies before making an attack roll and the weapon must satisfy the Mastery property requirement.
+When selecting weapons for Weapon Mastery, you can instead assign an additional Mastery property to a weapon you already chose.
+Before making an attack, you decide which of that weapon’s Mastery properties to use, as long as it meets the property’s requirements.

-For example, a Level 1 Barbarian may instead of using the Mastery property with Greataxe and Handaxe, choose to apply either [Cleave](#cleave) or [Graze](#graze) when making attacks with Greataxe.
-A Level 1 Rogue may instead of using the Mastery property with Dagger and Shortbow, choose to apply either [Nick](#nick) or [Slow](#slow) with Dagger.
+For example, a Level 1 Barbarian could choose to apply either [Cleave](#cleave) or [Graze](#graze) when attacking with a Greataxe, instead of selecting a second weapon for Weapon Mastery.
+Likewise, a Level 1 Rogue could choose either [Nick](#nick) or [Slow](#slow) for a Dagger.

+---

+This keeps the intent intact while making it clearer and more concise.
+Let me know if you'd like any tweaks!

 ## PHB'24 Mastery property